ModelarData/ModelarDB-RS/README.md

 writer.close()
 ```

-While this example simply ingests three data points from memory, it is simple to extend so it reads from other data sources.
+While this example simply ingests three data points from memory, it is simple to extend such that it reads from other data sources.
 For example, [this Python script](https://github.com/ModelarData/Utilities/blob/main/Apache-Parquet-Loader/main.py) makes it simple to bulk load time series from Apache Parquet files with the same schema by reading the Apache Parquet files, creating a model table that matches their schema if it does not exist, and transferring the data in the Apache Parquet files to `modelardbd` using Apache Arrow Flight.

 Time series can also be ingested into `modelardbd` using [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) with the [Apache Arrow Flight output plugin](https://github.com/ModelarData/Telegraf-Output-Apache-Arrow-Flight).
 By using Telegraf, data points can be efficiently streamed into `modelardbd` from a large [collection of data sources](https://www.influxdata.com/time-series-platform/telegraf/telegraf-input-plugin/) such as [MQTT](https://mqtt.org/) and [OPC-UA](https://opcfoundation.org/about/opc-technologies/opc-ua/).